 This section describes the existing transportation environment and potential impacts associated with the OMF South project alternatives.
 It evaluates the potential operational and construction impacts of OMF South, including the traffic activity from employees coming to and departing from the site and truck trips and haul routes needed during construction.
 For the transportation analysis, two study areas were defined.
 Due to their close proximity and anticipated impacts to similar intersections, a single study area was identified for the Preferred and South 344th Street alternatives.
-The study area for the Preferred and South 344th Street alternatives includes the proposed mainline in addition to the OMF and lead tracks connecting to the mainline.
-The elevated mainline track for the Preferred and South 344th Street alternatives would cross several roadways within the study area.
-Because all of these crossings would be grade separated from the mainline, there would not be impacts to traffic operations.
-A second study area, which includes the OMF site and lead tracks connecting to existing mainline, was identified for the Midway Landfill Alternative.
+The study area for the Preferred and South 344th Street alternatives includes the proposed mainline, in addition to the OMF itself.
+The elevated mainline track for the Preferred and South 344th Street alternatives would intersect with several roadways within the study area.
+Because all of these intersections would be grade separated from the mainline, there would not be impacts to traffic operations.
+A second study area was identified for the Midway Landfill Alternative.